Sad woman in the room

 • Borderline personality disorder

-Relationships and Partners’ Behavior
+Relationships and partners’ behavior

-Unemployment and Financial Stress
+Unemployment and financial stress

 Unemployment and underemployment are incredibly stressful for anybody.
 For women, this situation can cause financial dependency on a partner and emotional dependency on other resources, such as substances.
 The financial stress of employment insecurity is often enough to trigger substance use for women who are already at risk because of other factors.
-Even for those who are securely employed, too, job stress may increase risk of substance use.